gigamono-old/engine_router/README.md

     </a>
 </div>

-<h1 align="center">Engine API</h1>
+<h1 align="center">Engine Router</h1>

-`engine-api` is the user-facing service exposing the functions of the Gigamono framework to the users.
+.
+`engine-router` is a user-facing service.
+It's sole purpose is to provide TCP connections to clients and route requests and streams to the right subscribers.

 > Information provided here is for folks working on this package.
 If your goal is to get started with the Gigamono framework, check the [Gigamono repo](https://github.com/gigamono/gigamono) on how to do that.